sreachtools/SReachTools/docs/index.md

 - Where do I ask questions or give feedback?
     - Use our [Google groups](https://groups.google.com/d/forum/sreachtools) or
       the [Github issues](https://github.com/unm-hscl/SReachTools/issues) page.
+- What kind of systems can SReachTools handle?
+    - We can perform verification (construction of safe initial states) and controller synthesis (safety-preserving controllers) on  stochastic linear (time-varying/time-invariant) systems.
+    - For arbitrary random vectors (specified via a random vector generator), we can utilize particle control (or its extensions) and Lagrangian methods.
+    - With an additional Gaussianity assumption, we can exploit chance-constraints or Fourier transforms for tractable controller synthesis, with ray-shooting algorithms/Lagrangian methods for verification.

 The authors of this toolbox are [Abraham P.
 Vinod](http://www.unm.edu/~abyvinod/) and [Joseph D.